• Skip to primary navigation

 Gradually, the buildings became more sparse.
 Rock-riddled mountains rolling into the sky joined us on our right.
 Soon, we were gliding by vineyards gently easing up the slopes.
 Ahead of us, we noticed an immense bronze-gilded cube shimmering like a beacon for Bacchus amid the vines.

 As we approached the tantalizing structure, we could make out the lines of a grapevine leaf gracing its metallic veneer.
-It imparted a sleek, stylish flair that made the building appear as a work of art.
+It imparted a sleek, stylish flair that made the building appear like a work of art.

-A long concrete retaining wall swirled down from the cube meeting us the on the sidewalk where it transitioned into timeworn stacks of stone.
+A long concrete retaining wall swirled down from the cube meeting us on the sidewalk where it transitioned into timeworn stacks of stone.
 On the wall, a sign for Kellerei Bozen announced our arrival.

 Two Became One – The Birth of Kellerei Bozen